dianfu/sc/intl.en-US/Flink SQL Development Guide/Data storage/Data storage resource registration/Register Table Store resources.md

 -   Endpoint

     -   Enter the endpoint of Table Store.
-View the endpoint information of Table Store in the [Table Store console](https://ots.console.aliyun.com), and enter the internal IP address of Table Store.
-For more information, see [Endpoint](../../../../intl.en-US/Product Introduction/Terms/Endpoint.md#).
+View the endpoint information of Table Store in the [Table Store console](https://ots.console.aliyun.com), and enter the VPC address of Table Store.
+For more information, see [Endpoint](../../../../intl.en-US//Endpoint.md#).
     -   Set Accessed By to **Any Network**.
 Log on to the [Table Store console](https://ots.console.aliyun.com/).
 Choose **Instance Details** \> **Network** \> **Change** \> **Any Network**.
 -   Instance name